mjmbischoff/esql-check/readme.md

 go get github.com/mjmbischoff/esql-go-parser@v9.1.3
 ```

 This project is currently supplying a zip with the generated classes that is used by that repo.
-It's public go check it out.
+It's public, so if you want to know how it's constructed, go check it out.

 ## Project